alxhslm/alxhslm.github.io/content/posts/latex/index.md

 ...
 ```

-To then install only these packages, you can use the following command:
+To then install only these packages, you add the following to your `post_start.sh` file:

 ```bash
 cat texlive-packages.txt | sed -re '/^#/d' | xargs sudo tlmgr install
 ```

+Obviously this does not pin the package versions, but at least it means you don't have to install every LaTeX package under the sun for a simple document.

-## CI
+## Continuous integration

-Since my source code and development environment were all stored in GitHub, I thought it would be nice to store the generated PDFs there as well.
+Since my source code was stored in GitHub and I could write my document using GitHub codespaces, I thought it would be nice to store the generated PDFs there as well.
 This last step is probably a bit overkill for most people, but I found it to be useful for managing different versions of my CV when applying for jobs.

-I built a workflow with GitHub actions making use of the handy [LaTeX GitHub action](https://github.com/marketplace/actions/github-action-for-latex), which runs the following on all branches:
+I built a workflow with GitHub actions making use of the handy [LaTeX GitHub action](https://github.com/marketplace/actions/github-action-for-latex), which runs the following jobs on all branches:

 - Pre-commit checks
 - Builds the document to check that it still compiles